wdporter/acim/workbook/introduction/index.md

 next: W-pI.1
 ---

-1.&emsp;A theoretical foundation such as the text provides is necessary as a framework to make the exercises in this workbook meaningful.
+1. A theoretical foundation such as the text provides is necessary as a framework to make the exercises in this workbook meaningful.
 ²Yet it is doing the exercises that will make the goal of the course possible.
 ³An untrained mind can accomplish nothing.
 ⁴It is the purpose of this workbook to train your mind to think along the lines the text sets forth.